 Implement Multi-Tier Quality Control and Peer Review Processes

 Accuracy in estimating hinges on rigorous quality control.
-A multi-tier review process (where estimates are checked by multiple team members) reduces errors significantly.
+A multi-tier review process, where estimates are checked by multiple team members, significantly reduces human error and enhances precision.
 For example, a Sydney-based firm reported a 10% improvement in estimate accuracy after adopting a three-stage peer review system.
-Each tier focuses on specific aspects, such as data inputs, calculations, and alignment with project scope.
+Each tier focuses on specific aspects such as data inputs, calculations, and alignment with project scope.

-Peer reviews should involve both onshore and offshore estimators to leverage diverse perspectives.
-Automated tools can flag inconsistencies, but human oversight ensures nuanced errors are caught.
-Documenting review outcomes also creates a feedback loop, enabling continuous improvement in estimating practices.
+Peer reviews should involve both onshore and offshore estimators to leverage diverse expertise.
+Automated tools can identify inconsistencies, but human oversight ensures contextual accuracy.
+Documenting review outcomes creates a feedback loop, strengthening quality control and fostering continuous improvement in estimating practices.

 Maintain Real-Time Access to Updated Cost Databases and Supplier Rates